Patterns of Geodesics, Shearing, and Anosov Representations of the Modular Group

-Another difficulty, though this is perhaps just an aesthetic point, is that the morphed box construction in [{\bf BLV\/}] is not adapted to projective duality.
-The order $2$ elements in the $\cal A$-representations do not generally preserve the morphed marked box orbits.
-Rather, the duality comes from an {\it ad hoc\/} calculation that is not tied the morphed marked boxes.
-(See \S \ref{DUALITY}.)
-Indeed, the groups coming from the $\cal A$-representations act on other collections of nested quadrilaterals, and perhaps there are other morphing operations one can define which would lead to a fully invariant collections of nested marked boxes in a natural way.
-I have not investigated this.
+Now I will summarize the results of [{\bf S2\/}].
+Let $\cal R$ be the space of representations of $\Z/3*\Z/2$ with the following property: The order $2$ generator is mapped to an isometry with a unique fixed point in $X$, and this point is not contained in the fixed set of the order $3$ generator.

+\begin{theorem} The space $\R$ is homeomorphic to $\R^3-\{0\}$.
+The set $\cal P$ of Pappus representations is a properly embedded plane in $\cal R$.
+The connected component of ${\cal R\/}-{\cal P\/}$ that is disjoint from the origin consists entirely of Anosov representations in $\cal DFR$.
+The union of $\cal P$ with this Anosov component is a connected component of $\cal DFR$. \end{theorem}

-I will give alternate descriptions of the groups in $\cal B$ as isometry groups of certain patterns of geodesics and flats in $X$.
+Let ${\cal B\/} \subset \cal R$ be the union of $\cal P$ and the Anosov component of ${\cal R\/}-{\cal P\/}$.
+In this paper, I will give alternate descriptions of the groups in $\cal B$ as isometry groups of certain patterns of geodesics and flats in $X$.
 There are two descriptions per representation, distinct in the generic case.
 I call these the {\it prism descriptions\/}.
 (The end of this introduction explains the name.)
 The prism descriptions and the marked box description complement each other: Properties of the parametrization, such as injectivity, are easy to see from the prism descriptions, and the discreteness/Anosov properties of the individual representations are easier to see from the morphed marked box description.
 In particular, all the hard work concerning the Anosov nature of the representations is already done in [{\bf BLV\/}].

-The prism descriptions are an elaboration of my recent paper [{\bf S1\/}], in which I re-interpreted the Pappus modular groups as isometry groups of what I call {\it Farey patterns\/}.
+The prism descriptions are an elaboration of my paper [{\bf S0\/}], in which I re-interpreted the Pappus modular groups as isometry groups of what I call {\it Farey patterns\/}.
 These are embedded patterns of geodesics in $X$ that have the same asymptotic structure as the Farey triangulation.
 Each geodesic in the Farey pattern is a {\it medial geodesic\/}.
 These are geodesics which are angle bisectors of the Weyl chambers within the flats that contain them.
 These patterns do not generally lie in a totally geodesic slice of $X$.
 They are bent, sort of like pleated planes.